Double Glazing Explained

 This should be at least 10mm and not more than 16mm (the optimal space with air filled double glazing is 14mm and with argon gas is 12mm).
 If the space is too small, the cold will more easily travel through the double glazing from one side to the other.
 If the space is too large, then convection currents are set up inside the double glazing resulting in reduced thermal performance.
 A 12mm space provides 8% better thermal performance than an 8mm space.

-The material of the spacer makes a difference to the insulation performance (thermal and noise).
-The best performing spacers contain no metal.
 This is important for both timber and aluminium frames and will make a noticeable difference for condensation reduction.

 What are the options available that can help address other issues at the same time?